advocations/skype/Skype/AppSDK/GettingStarted.md

 ##### Importing App SDK classes

-To write Skype for Business anonymous meeting logic in your app, import the following API objects into your class.
+If you are using the core App SDK classes instead of the **Helper classes**,  import the following API objects into your class.

 >Note: Android Studio automatically adds these imports when you reference the objects in your code.
 If you configure Android Studio to automatically optmize import statements,